• Skip to primary navigation

 • Paint Stripping

-Painting - stripping paint - How to strip paint - Find out the various techniques for stripping paint including heat guns and specialist paint strippers from surfaces such as wood and metal
+Painting - stripping paint - Find out the various techniques for stripping paint from wood, metal and other materials including heat guns and specialist paint strippers

 • Dealing with Lead Paint

-Stripping lead paint and dealing with lead paint safely - Lead paint is dangerous and causes numerous health risks so find out how to strip and deal with lead paint safely in this easy to follow DIY guide
+Stripping lead paint and dealing with lead paint safely - Lead paint is dangerous and causes numerous health risks so find out about stripping lead paint safely in this easy to follow DIY guide

 • How to Remove Dried Paint from Glass and Windows Using a Scraper or Paint Remover

-Tiling - removing paint and transfers - In this project we show you how to remove paint from glass, windows and other glazing if it has dried on using either a window scraper or specialist paint stripper or remover
+Tiling - removing paint and transfers - In this project we show you how to remove paint from glass if it has dried on using either a window scraper or paint stripper or remover

 • Stripping Wallpaper